apache/directory-fortress-core/README.txt

 # This password is for above admin dn, will be stored in OpenLDAP 'slapd.conf'.
 It may be hashed using OpenLDAP 'slappasswd' command before placing here:
 root.pw={SSHA}pSOV2TpCxj2NMACijkcMko4fGrFopctU

 # This is password is for same user but will be stored as property in fortress.properties file.
-It may be encrypted using Fortress' 'encrypt' ant target (see section VII):
+It may be encrypted using Fortress' 'encrypt' ant target (see section 13):
 cfg.root.pw=W7T0G9hylKZQ4K+DF8gfgA==

 # These properties specify the min/max settings for connection pool containing read/write connections to LDAP DIT: